 The very charming Stoat Cottage enjoys a central location in the heart of Staveley, a thriving village that has quietly gained a reputation as a destination village for foodie retreats and everything outdoors making it the perfect base to explore the lakes.
-This mid-18th century cottage has just been beautifully re-worked to offer quality, stylish accommodation with the theme very much on comfort.
+This mid-19th century cottage has just been beautifully re-worked to offer quality, stylish accommodation with the theme very much on comfort and convenience.

-Home to the national award winning Hawkshead brewery with a bustling and attractive beer hall, daily brewery tours and live music, the village also offers an excellent local pub, affectionately known as the bird and baby, the 'Eagle and Child' serving home made food throughout the day with a warm, friendly atmosphere and real ales.
-The village also has an outstanding coffee shop on the main street with its own artisan coffee roaster.
+Home to the national award winning Hawkshead brewery with a bustling and attractive beer hall, daily brewery tours and live music, the village also offers an excellent local pub, the 'Eagle and Child' serving home-made food throughout the day with a warm, friendly atmosphere and real ales.
+The village also has an outstanding bakers and a café in the nearby millyard as well as a coffee shop on the main street with its own artisan coffee roaster.

 Staveley isn't all about beer and food though and offers some superb walking for all abilities.
-Glorious walking can be enjoyed straight from the door into the Kentmere Valley offering the Horseshoe round or a more manageable amble up Reston Scar.
-The Dales Way passes through the village and draws walkers to Staveley all year round, the route often described as one of the best sections by those who take up the challenge.
+Glorious walking can be enjoyed straight from the door into the Kentmere Valley or a more manageable amble up Reston Scar.
+The Dales Way passes through the village and draws walkers to Staveley all year round, the route often described as one of the best sections.

 Easy access to the busier resorts of Windermere and Bowness is readily available by way of a short train journey from the village station or bus ride.
 From Windermere and neighbouring Bowness you can enjoy the sights of majestic Windermere and the surrounding fell range from either Orrest Head or School Knott.